leraux/sonarqube-issue-api-exporter-angular/README.md

 - Open `http://localhost:4200/` and feed SonarQube project details
 - Click on export to generate the excel report

+## Disabling CORS on recent versions of Chrome is not working at all so local export is not possible in this case.

 ## Angular Version
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.